awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 ## Event source mapping errors<a name="services-mq-errors"></a>

 When a Lambda function encounters an unrecoverable error, your Amazon MQ consumer stops processing records\.
-Any other consumers can continue processing, provided they don't encounter the same error\.
+Any other consumers can continue processing, provided that they do not encounter the same error\.
 To determine the potential cause of a stopped consumer, check the `StateTransitionReason` field in the return details of your `EventSourceMapping` for one of the following codes:

 **`ESM_CONFIG_NOT_VALID`**
 The event source mapping configuration is not valid\.